gtbu/Simple-Blog-3.06/README.md

 ** closing of DOM ready function - from https://www.typesettercms.com/Forum?show=t2762&page=1#post_11526  in static/user.js

-Update : all archive gadget levels collapsible and collapsed now by default
+Update : all archive gadget levels collapsible and collapsed now by default --- 7/21 : new css with UTF8 icons

 ( Please remember to fist set Entries Per Page and Entries Per Gadget to 1-2 - otherwise You see lots of entries.)